-At the course level, students will explore topics in the Learning Framework course that will encourage self-awareness and development of behaviors that will improve retention and completion rates for the institution.
-After studying materials presented in the Learning Framework course and engaging with college instructors and support staff, the student will be able to successfully complete the specific, measurable student learning outcomes listed below.
-Success for each student will be defined as successful completion of 70% of the activity that measures each outcome.
-Success for each outcome will be defined as 70% of all students enrolled in Learning Framework courses successfully completing each activity that measures each outcome.
+At the course level, students will explore topics in the Learning Framework course that will encourage self-awareness and develop behaviors that will improve student learning and achievement.
 The successful attainment of the following outcomes will impact student behaviors essential for student learning in future classes and for completion of a degree or certificate.